VUnit/vunit/docs/check/user_guide.rst

     check(re = '1', "Expected active read enable at this point", failure);

-A failing check is always counted as failing check regardless of the level but the level affects whether or not the simulation stops as controlled by the ``stop_level`` parameter to ``checker_init``.
+A failing check is always counted as a failing check regardless of the level but the level affects whether or not the simulation stops as controlled by the ``stop_level`` parameter to ``checker_init``.